 Many car insurance policies have a 'standard' courtesy car provision, but there are a few things you should look at before buying the policy as not all courtesy cover is the same.

 While some policies offer courtesy cars as standard, others only have them as optional extras or don't offer them at all.
-What insurers include as standard with their courtesy car cover varies from insurer to insurer, so check your policy and read over the T&Cs carefully to avoid any surprises when claiming.
-Browse below our list of clauses to watch out for:
+What insurers include as standard with their courtesy car cover varies from insurer to insurer, so check your policy carefully to avoid any surprises when claiming.
+Watch out for these clauses.

 Some insurers have the option to take out a credit hire car instead.
 These are normally offered if you weren't at fault as the insurer will try to recover the cost from the other side.